aws/karpenter-provider-aws/website/content/en/v0.31/troubleshooting.md

 Spot instances are time limited and therefore, interruptible.
 Once a signal is sent by AWS.
 This triggers a NTH and Karpenter, where the former signals a shutdown and the later provisions - creating a recursive situation.
 This can be mitigated by either completely removing NTH or by setting the following values:

-# enableSpotInterruptionDraining If false, do not drain nodes when the spot interruption termination notice is received.
+* enableSpotInterruptionDraining: If false, do not drain nodes when the spot interruption termination notice is received.
 Only used in IMDS mode.
 enableSpotInterruptionDraining: false

 # enableRebalanceDraining If true, drain nodes when the rebalance recommendation notice is received.
 Only used in IMDS mode.